-Taking a walk During the day, I like to just walk around the museum.
-One of the things we're really focused on is how people interact within museum spaces.
-At ARKEN, we cherish its atmosphere as a place where visitors can freely laugh, play, and even make noise.
+The art of walking One of the things we're really focused on is how people interact within museum spaces.
+At ARK-EN, we cherish its atmosphere as a place where visitors can freely laugh, play and even be loud.
 Here, art isn't confined to intellectual understanding but can be physically experienced.
 I appreciate the relaxed vibe of an informal museum setting.
 I really learn a lot when walking around the exhibition.
 Personally, I find exploring the exhibitions to be incredibly enriching.
 I see it as my responsibility not only to anticipate visitors' preferences but also to engage with them directly.
 Beyond the museum walls, there's an intriguing installation resembling a cage by Danish artist Jeppe Hein.
 I often wander through the sculpture park, admiring the various artworks.
-In summer, it's not uncommon to discover rose petals scattered across the floor-an unexpected touch.
+In summer, it's not uncommon to discover rose petals scattered across the floor.
 It's heartwarming to hear that some newlyweds even come here straight from the church to capture their portraits by the installation.
 It's these little moments that make ARKEN truly special.

-Talking to artists We have a long list of artists whose work we're eager to showcase at the museum.
+Inspired by artists We have a long list of artists whose work we're eager to showcase at the museum.
 Typically, we take the initiative to reach out, inviting artists to visit and experience the museum firsthand.
 It's incredibly inspiring to witness the creativity that our spaces ignite within these artists.
 For instance, just last year, one artist proposed spray painting the rooms with graffiti and transforming part of the museum into a skate park.
 We embraced the idea and brought it to life.